search this site

 wide hole

-an inch or so higher
+about an inch higher

 than the surrounding soil.
 It's ok if the upper roots are visible.
 Make a basin around the tree so you can water it thoroughly.